Retirement Saving Statistics: Getting Ready for the Inevitable

 (Fidelity Investments)

-Retirement saving statistics prove that this is by far the best way to maximize your savings.
+This is by far the best way to maximize your savings.
 On average, people who have both an IRA and a retirement plan have a balance nearly three times higher than people who opt for a single plan.
 Every retirement savings plan has its own limitations.
 If you want to save more, combining different plans is an effective approach.

 Retirement Savings by Age